Customer-Focused Product Management: A Winning Business Strategy

 Because they speak to prospective and existing customers, they have a tremendous amount of information concerning who will buy and who would not buy the new product or engage with the new feature and why.

-Meeting with leads from customer service, technical support, and relationship management teams will produce excellent results because they are closer to customers and genuinely comprehend the customer pain points and needs from onboarding to servicing.
+Meeting with leads from customer service, technical support, and relationship management teams will produce excellent results because they are closer to customers and genuinely comprehend the customer's pain points and needs from onboarding to servicing.
 They can provide additional requirements and introductions to power users when we are ready for in-person interviews and focus groups.

 Pertaining to non-customer-facing colleagues, whether our team is building a new product or feature, I make it a point to schedule meetings with our data scientist, pricing team, and customer billing teams.
 These teams enable our 3iab to ascertain supplementary requirements that might be needed.

-The data scientist lead and I will utilize data to make our determinations and the specific performance indicators in order to gauge the effect of those choices.
+The data scientist leads, and I will utilize data to make our determinations and specific performance indicators in order to gauge the effect of those choices.
 The collaboration will lead to understanding what metrics we want to track for the new product or feature, such as customer satisfaction, adoption, engagement, cost reduction, growth, etc.

 If there is no instrumentation, adding the creation of them to the requirements and producing a dashboard so that all stakeholders in the organization can get access to the metrics.
 Partnership with the pricing team to find out what our competitors are charging and the go-to-market pricing.
 Additionally, if the product or feature will be an add-on item, the customer billing team will assist us in establishing if we need to add the ability to enable it in the settings or somewhere else.